Important Resources to Prevent Eviction

 - trailer camps

 These places must charge "use taxes" to tourists and other short-term guests.
-However, if you stay there more than 28 days, the owner cannot continue charging you this tax.
+But if you stay there more than 28 days, the owner cannot continue charging you this tax.
 Also, the owner must return to you the taxes you paid for the first 28 days.
 This law applies if you:

 - do not have a permanent home, or